RFQ for 50 kW ORC: Power Production through Geothermal Energy

 RESEARCH ACTIVITIES IN CEGE

 GSI has identified seventeen active hot springs in Gujarat region.
-After a review of this data, Government of Gujarat (GoG) directed PDPU, through Gujarat Power Corporation Limited (GPCL), to conduct research and development activities on geothermal potential at these seventeen identified sites.
-Prefeasibility studies were conducted by PDPU, primarily through remote sensing and landsat imageries to narrow down on the potential study areas.
+After a review of this data, Government of Gujarat (GoG) directed PDEU, through Gujarat Power Corporation Limited (GPCL), to conduct research and development activities on geothermal potential at these seventeen identified sites.
+Prefeasibility studies were conducted by PDEU, primarily through remote sensing and landsat imageries to narrow down on the potential study areas.
 Six sites were identified for conducting further investigation on geothermal resource potential, namely Dholera, Unai, Gandhar, Tuwa, Chabsar and Tulsishyam which are shown in the map below.

 CEGE is carrying out exhaustive research in the investigative studies for analysing the resource potential of the above mentioned sites.
 CEGE has concentrated on three sites namely, Dholera, Gandhar and Unai for further investigation.
 Two sites i.e. Chabsar and Tuwa are being investigated upon by Institute of Seismological Research (ISR), Gandhinagar.
 Tulsishyam being a wild life area, was not considered for further studies.